-Where director disqualification proceedings are threatened or issued as a result of allegations of fraud, the disqualification period sought will almost always be within the top bracket of director disqualification, being a period in excess of 10 years up to the maximum disqualification period of 15 years.
+Where disqualification proceedings are threatened or issued as a result of allegations of fraud, the period of the ban sought will almost always be within the “top bracket”, being a period in excess of 10 years up to the maximum of 15 years.

-Fraud is considered extremely serious and, no matter whether a director signs a disqualification undertaking or is disqualified in proceedings, s/he is unlikely to be able to then seek leave / permission to be a director under section 17 of the Company Directors Disqualification Act 1986.
+Fraud is considered extremely serious and, no matter whether a director signs an undertaking or is disqualified in formal legal proceedings, s/he is unlikely to be able to then seek leave / permission to be a director under section 17 of the Company Directors Disqualification Act 1986.

 The common grounds for a director to be disqualified for fraud is in criminal proceedings for fraudulent trading under the Companies Act 2006, although rarely a conviction may not be required and a disqualification claim can be brought on its own.

 At Francis Wilks & Jones we are able to advise on any risk you or your business may face as a result of being subject to a disqualification claim for fraud.
 Please call any member of our disqualification team for a consultation now for help.